WICG/attribution-reporting-api/flexible_event_config.md

 #### Reporting trigger value buckets

 This example configuration supports a developer who wants to optimize for value data for only one reporting window (e.g. 7 days), trading fewer reporting windows for less noise.
-In this example any trigger that sets trigger_data to a value other than 0 is ineligible for attribution.
+In this example any trigger that sets trigger_data to a value other than 0 is ineligible for event-level attribution.

 ```jsonc
 {